Caleb S.

 MLA Annotated Bibliography Template

-Chicago-style Annotated Bibliography Template
+Chicago-Style Annotated Bibliography Template

 Critical Annotated Bibliography Template

 A critical annotated bibliography provides a comprehensive evaluation of each source material.
-This template is essential for a detailed and professional annotated bibliography.
+This template is essential for a detailed and professional bibliography.

-Summing up,
+Summing Up,

 An annotated bibliography is a list of sources on a particular topic.
 It includes a summary and evaluation of each source, aligning with the chosen style guide, be it APA or MLA.